Highly correlated two-dimensional viscous electron fluid in moderate magnetic fields: 7. Conclusion

 and $\Delta _1 (y,t ) = \Delta _1 (y ) \,e^{ -i \omega t} + c.c. $, where

 It is noteworthy that this formula contain the factor $ e ^ { 2 \pi i \, \omega / \omega_c } $ being periodic by the reciprocal magnetic field.

-\subsection{3.
-Non-linear response of highly viscous fluid on dc and ac electric fields}
+\subsection{5.
+Non-linear response of fluid on dc and ac electric fields: memory effects in interparticle scattering}

-In this section we calculate the nonlinear correction to the dc flow component $V_0(y)$~(\ref{V_0}) induced by the ac component $V_1(y,t)$~(\ref{V_1}) and the memory relaxation term in Eqs.~(\ref{main_eq_gen_S}).
+In this section we calculate the nonlinear correction to the dc flow component $V_0(y)$~(\ref{V_0}), induced by the ac component $V_1(y,t)$~(\ref{V_1}) and the memory relaxation term, $-\Gamma_{ijkl } \Pi_{kl}$, in Eqs.~(\ref{main_eq_gen_S}), and the resulting mean photoconductivity~$\Delta \delta \varrho _{\omega } $ of the sample.

-We continue to consider the flow in a long sample with the width $W$, which is much smaller than the characteristic plasmon wavelength $l_p$ [Eq.~(\ref{W})].
+We continue to consider the flow in a long sample with the width $W$ which is much smaller than the characteristic plasmon wavelength $l_p$ [see Eq.~(\ref{W})].
 Similarly as for the linear component, only the $x$ component of the velocity $\mathbf{V}$ and the $xy$ components of the tensors $V_{ij}$ and $\varepsilon _{ij}$ present in the non-linear component [see Fig.~1(a) in the main text].
-Equations~(\ref{main_eq_gen_S}) take the simplified form:
+In such geometry, equations~(\ref{main_eq_gen_S}) take the simplified form: